georgekhananaev/youtube-video-editor-api-uploader/README.md

 ![alt text](http://repository-images.githubusercontent.com/517701519/04843816-ff5d-4e6c-b1a0-f8b55ea2fbe0)

-# Python YouTube Video Editor + API Uploader
+# Python3 Video Editor + YouTube API Uploader
 This Python3 code allows you to add intro + outro + logo + upload complete video, including all video details to YouTube by single click.

 ## What exactly is this script doing?